leo-starkware/benchmarking_suite/README.md

 - starknet_getClassHashAt
 - starknet_call

+Some of these methods need supplementary data like block number, class hash and  transaction hash.
+These are supplied in the "params" field above.
 Contrary to the other methods, the input parameters for `starknet_call` are currently hardcoded by some constants.

+There are two benching functions.
+The first one called `bench_by_method` benches the list of endpoints in "targets" against the list of methods in "methods.
+The second one called `bench_by_block`  benches the list of endpoints in "targets" on the method "starknet_getStateUpdate" with different block numbers (which are hardcoded in the constant `SAMPLE_BLOCK_TAGS`).

 ### Run